Unveiling the Allure of Puerto de las Señales: A Scenic Road Amidst the Cantabrian Mountains

-Puerto de las Señales is a high mountain pass at an elevation of 1.629m (5,344ft) above the sea level, located in the province of León, Castile and León, Spain.
+Puerto de las Señales is a high mountain pass at an elevation of 1.629m (5,344ft) above the sea level, located in the province of Leon, in the northwestern part of the autonomous community of Castile and Leon of Spain.

 Can you drive through Puerto de las Señales?